 Vitamin E in blueberries is an antioxidant that also produces the membranes surrounding cells, fat metabolism, and cell respiration.

 7. Vitamin K for blood and liver health

 Blueberries have Vitamin K in them which has a significant impact on your dog's body.

 Vitamin K may improve blood and liver health in dogs, as well as have positive effects on heart and bone diseases in canines.

 Alongside Vitamin C in blueberries, selenium may also be vital to the formation of a healthy immune system in your dog.
 This benefit also extends to the thyroid gland.

-Additionally, selenium has been found to help with joint health, improved skin and coat conditions, and in the prevention of cancers in human clinical trials.
+Additionally, selenium has been found to help with joint health, improved skin, and coat conditions, and the prevention of cancers in human clinical trials.

-10. Iron is key to development of hemoglobin and enzyme functions.
+10. Iron for hemoglobin development and enzyme functions.